seung-lab/chunkflow/README.md

 ![Image_Segmentation](https://github.com/seung-lab/chunkflow/blob/master/docs/source/_static/image/image_seg.png)

 ## Operators
 After installation, You can simply type `chunkflow` and it will list all the operators with help message.
-We list the 36 available operators here.
 We keep adding new operators and will keep it update here.
 For the detailed usage, please checkout our [Documentation](https://pychunkflow.readthedocs.io/en/latest/).

 | Operator Name   | Function |
 | --------------- | -------- |